iRobotEducation/create3_docs/docs/hw/navqplus_hookup.md

-# iRobot® Create® 3 Hookup Guide for NavQ+ by NXP
+# iRobot® Create® 3 Hookup Guide for NavQ+ by NXP®

 The iRobot® Create® 3 robot has a USB-C®[^1] connector implementing a USB 2.0 host capable of 5 V @ 3 A continuous, which can be used to power and communicate with various downstream devices.

-NavQ+ is an open source reference design provided by NXP and manufacturable by anyone.
+NavQ+ is an open source reference design provided by NXP® and manufacturable by anyone.
 Since NavQ+ has USB-C® ports capable of being configured as a USB Ethernet Gadget, a cable with a USB-C® connector on both ends is all that is required.

 !!! note
     - Unless set otherwise, the default USB-C® port for use as an Ethernet Gadget device is configured to only the centermost USB-C® port (labeled USB 2) as shown in the example pictures.

-The NavQ+ is pictured in the cargo bay using the 3D-printed [adapter](../print_compute/#adapter-plate) plate and on top of the faceplate using the 3D-printed [case](../print_compute/#navq-by-nxp).
+The NavQ+ is pictured in the cargo bay using the 3D-printed [adapter](../print_compute/#adapter-plate) plate and on top of the faceplate using the 3D-printed [case](../print_compute/#navq-by-NXP®).
 ![Hookup diagram for NavQ+ with adapter mount in cargo bay](data/hookup_navqplus_adapter_mount_bay.jpg "NavQ+ in Cargo Bay")
 ![Hookup diagram for NavQ+ with case on faceplate](data/hookup_navqplus_case_faceplate.jpg "NavQ+ on Faceplate")

 ## Printable Case
-The [NavQ+ has a printable case](../print_compute/#navq-by-nxp) specifically designed for use with the Create® 3, allowing for it to be mounted to the faceplate or cargo bay.
+The [NavQ+ has a printable case](../print_compute/#navq-by-NXP®) specifically designed for use with the Create® 3, allowing for it to be mounted to the faceplate or cargo bay.
 The [base](../print_compute/#case-base) of the case attaches to the NavQ+ using the existing four (4) M2.5-0.45 x 12mm System On Module (SOM) mounting screws.

 !!! note